 Functional rustic furniture

 Commissioned custom furniture can seem daunting, but it is easy.
-The steps are the same, whether over the internet or in person, and entail a few important questions.
+The steps are the same, whether over the internet or in person, and entail a few essential questions.

 - What is the function of the piece?

 - Where will the piece live regarding size and space?

-- What special composites need to be incorporated?
+- What unique composites need to be incorporated?

 Once I know the answers to these questions through pictures or a visit to the site, I start the conceptual design.
 The process is often a back-and-forth until the perfect design emerges.
 The fun begins as I select the perfect live edge wood slab(s) and other materials.
-There is an adventure in crafting a piece of beauty live edge furniture, from raw/unfinished parts to a finished product installed in its home or office.
+There is an adventure in crafting a piece of beautiful live edge furniture, from raw/unfinished parts to a finished product installed in its home or office.